 7. Where Is the Energy Stored?

-Solar panel energy can be used right away to power lights, appliances, computer and other electricity using systems in your building.
-Excess power can be stored in battery backups, or excess power can be fed back through the grid and to the electric company.
-When the latter happens, your electric meter runs backward, which shows up as a credit on your electricity bill.
+Solar panel energy can be used right away to power lights, appliances, computers and other systems in your building.
+Excess power can be stored in battery backups, or be fed back through the grid to the electric company.
+When the latter happens, your electric meter runs backward, which shows up as a credit on your electricity bill, also known as net-metering.

-8. What Solar Companies Do You Work With?
+8. What Solar Equipment Companies Do You Work With?

-We only work with solar panel manufactures and companies that we have fully vetted and are confident in their products.
+We only work with Tier-1 solar panel manufacturers and companies that we have fully vetted and are confident in their products.
 This is so that we can provide you with extremely durable and energy-efficient solar panels that will last decades after they are installed.
-When possible, we also prefer to work with companies based in Illinois and within the United States.
+When possible, we also prefer to work with companies based in Illinois or within the United States.

 9. How Much Maintenance Is Involved?

-Solar panels are reasonably low maintenance.
-They are constructed of extremely durable tempered glass, and the load calculations ensure that they are anchored extremely well to their frames and your roof.
-For general maintenance, solar panels should be cleaned every three months.
-This can be performed with a simple garden hose.
+Solar panels are low maintenance.
+They are constructed of extremely durable tempered glass, have almost no moving parts (tracking arrays notwithstanding), and are designed to last decades.
 If the solar panels accumulate snow or ice after a storm, the best thing you can do is nothing.
 After a day or two, the sun will melt the snow and ice from the solar panels, even if the ground is still covered in snow and ice.
-If you do notice a reduction in energy efficiency, it’s best to call a maintenance professional so that the panels can be inspected for damage and loose connections and cleaned.
-The good news is that most solar panels are designed to remain in operation for between 20 and 25 years with very little maintenance.
+Today, all solar arrays come with remote monitoring so you will know if your system is underproducing for any reason.
+If you do notice a reduction in energy production, it’s best to call a solar maintenance professional so that the panels can be inspected for damage or loose connections and cleaned.
+The good news is that most solar panels are designed to remain in operation for decades with very little maintenance.